 Recommendation Letter Example:

-This recommendation letter is on behalf of my student Ali to recommend him for Scholarship in Turkey.
-I am familiar with him from the past two years.
+This recommendation letter is on behalf of my student Ali to recommend him for a Scholarship in Turkey.
+I am familiar with him for the past two years.
 I have been his Mathematics teacher at school.
 He has developed himself under challenging circumstances throughout his studies, he has the determination to achieve his goals, and that gives him a strong recommendation for this scholarship.

 In this recommendation letter, the teacher is writing on behalf of a student.
 Who is applying for a scholarship in Turkey?
 He stated why he is recommending his student and for which scholarship.
 He announced his position and his nature of the relationship to the student and he concludes his recommendation letter on a positive note.